 Finding a domain name has become very difficult over the past years.

 Over 1.8 billion websites exist at the moment (source) with ~ 1.5 created every second.
 Let that number sink in.
-During the time you’ll be reading this blogpost (10 minutes) up to 1,000 website will be created worldwide.
+During the time you’ll be reading this blogpost (10 minutes) up to 1,000 websites will be created worldwide.

 To make the matters worse, several companies buy meaningful domain names and then auction them for several thousand dollars.

-A good idea is to use your firstname and lastname as your domain name (e.g. https://www.johnsmith.com), especially if you want a personalized website such as a blog or a portfolio.
+A good idea is to use your first name and last name as your domain name (e.g. https://www.johnsmith.com), especially if you want a personalized website such as a blog or a portfolio.